rohitmendus/YarlGo/README.md

 - Faculty can add questions with support for **images, equations, and tables**.
 - Bulk upload via Excel templates for efficiency.
-- Students access **batch-specific** question banks for targeted practice.
+- Students access **subject-specific** question banks for targeted practice.

 </details>